 All students in conjoint programs have the right to appeal the final decision of a TST appeals process (Step 3) to the Academic Appeals Committee of Governing Council of the University of Toronto (Step 4).

 17. GRIEVANCES

-Section pending update and approval of TST Board of Trustees.
-Information is available on the TST website under policies.
+Information is available on the TST website underpolicies.
 For further information, please contact the TST Registrar at diane.henson@utoronto.ca.